CarlosJChileS/Arquitecturaproject/README.md

 ## Continuous Integration and Deployment

 GitHub Actions (`.github/workflows/ci.yml`) runs the Jest tests and builds the Docker image on every push or pull request.
-When commits reach the `main` branch the workflow optionally triggers a deployment to Render using a deploy hook stored in the `RENDER_DEPLOY_HOOK` secret.
+The workflow only verifies that the application and Docker image build correctly and does not perform any automatic deployment.

 ## Cloud Deployment

-The project can be hosted on [Render](https://render.com/) or any other cloud provider capable of running a Docker container.
-Configure the deploy hook in the repository secrets and every successful build of the `main` branch will publish a new version.
+Applications can be deployed to any provider capable of running a Docker container.
+For Google Cloud Run, a simple Cloud Build configuration is provided under `deployments/google-cloud`.

 ### Deploying to Google Cloud Run